psychobunny/nodebb-plugin-blog-comments/README.md

 Articles are published to a forum category of your choice, and will gain a tag that links it back to the original article.

+## What's new in 0.3x

+* Fixed quite a few server crashes (especially when publishing)
+* Compatible with NodeBB 0.6x+ and Ghost 0.5.10
+* Added tags support for Ghost

 ## Screenshots

 ![blog comments](http://i.imgur.com/pPO42Hy.png)